- Brand: Janumet XRGeneric: Sitagliptin and Metformin HCl

 - Panic AttacksSource: MedicineNet

 Panic attacks may be a symptom of an anxiety disorder.
-Symptoms and signs of a panic attack include palpitations, shortness of breath, shaking, and chest pain.
-Treatment for panic attacks can include medications, avoiding triggers, getting adequate rest, and stress-reducing activities (yoga, exercise, etc.).
+Signs of a panic attack include palpitations, shortness of breath, shaking, and chest pain.
+Learn about causes and treatment.

 - Oral Diabetes Prescription MedicationsSource: RxList

 What are oral diabetes medications and how do they work?
-Side effects, types and different among diabetes medications, warnings, and precautions are described.
-Some examples of oral medications used for diabetes are also included.
+Side effects, types, and differences among diabetes medications, warnings, examples, and precautions are described.

 - Oral Diabetes Prescription MedicationsSource: WebMD Feature Archive

 Information on types of prescription oral (non-insulin) diabetes medications.
 Side effects, drug interactions, warnings, and precautions are included.